a-whitehouse/mol-gen/README.md

 This new project is my naive exploration on the use of [recurrent neural networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network) for *de novo* molecule generation, as in the paper by Gupta *et al.* and many other papers that I haven't had the time to read.
 By doing so, I hope to gain a better understanding of RNNs, LSTMs, variational autoencoders, and cheminformatics in general.
+I will definitely retread ground that was covered by previous work, but I have to start somewhere.

 ## Project Structure